firefly-cpp/awesome-computational-intelligence-in-sports/README.md

 </p>

 ---
+We are curating **awesome** research and approaches to **CI in Sports**!

-List is mainly composed from the methods that are based on evolutionary algorithms, artificial neural networks, fuzzy systems and swarm intelligence algorithms.
-Cited with Mendeley in the MLA 8th edition format.
-The list includes books, scientific literature, datasets and software from the field of Computational Intelligence in sports.
+This repository serves as a list of knowledge for researchers working in Computational Intelligence in Sports.
+The list mainly comprises methods based on evolutionary algorithms, artificial neural networks, fuzzy systems, and swarm intelligence algorithms.
+The research citations were done with Mendeley in the MLA 8th edition format.
+The list includes books, scientific literature, datasets, and software from Computational Intelligence in Sports.

 ---